-All student visitors to Bishop Walsh School must have authorization from the Principal/Assistant Principal.
+All student visitors to Bishop Walsh School must have authorization from the Principal or Dean of Students.

 INTEGRITY

 Students who are proven to have cheated on a quiz, test, exam or any instrument used for assessment may be subject to disciplinary action.
 A grade of zero may be given in insuring the integrity of the student and the school.